tstack/lnav/src/internals/cmd-ref.rst

   Hide log message fields by replacing them with an ellipsis

   **Parameters**
-    * **field-name** --- The name of the field to hide in the format for the top log line.
+    * **field-name** --- The name of the field to hide in the format for the focused log line.
 A qualified name can be used where the field name is prefixed by the format name and a dot to hide any field.

   **Examples**
     To hide the log_procname fields in all formats: